 The demand for Portuguese in the US is also increasing, and although it has always been an important world language, it has only recently been recognized as an important language for business and international relations.

-According to estimates by UNESCO, Portuguese is the fastest-growing European language after English and the language has, according to the newspaper The Portugal News publishing data given from UNESCO, the highest potential for growth as an international language in southern Africa and South America.
+According to estimates by UNESCO, Portuguese is the fastest-growing European language after English.
+It is also the language that has, according to UNESCO, the highest potential for growth as an international language in southern Africa and South America.

 Given these data, it's interesting to consider Portuguese as a useful language to unlock business opportunities located across the four continents.